atom36942123/atom/README.md

 # salient features
 1. postgres as core database
 2. scalability in terms of database schema
-3. redis caching included for any endpoint
+3. redis caching included
-4. provision to throw non-relational data in mongodb
+4. provision for non-relational data in mongodb
-5. databses indexing and other stratgey to make queries faster incldued
+5. databses indexing and other stratgey to make queries faster
 6. master/slave replica to route queries
 7. staging/prod env with as many as development enviornments
 8. Authentication system prebuilt